Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">
 * The life cycle of a Spring bean is easy to understand.
 When a bean is instantiated, it may be required to perform some initialization to get it into a usable state.
 Similarly, when the bean is no longer required and is removed from the container, some cleanup may be required.

-* To define setup and teardown for a bean, we simply declare the <bean> with initmethod and/or destroy-method parameters.
+* To define setup and teardown for a bean, we simply declare the <bean> with init-method and/or destroy-method parameters.
 The init-method attribute specifies a method that is to be called on the bean immediately upon instantiation.
-Similarly, destroymethod specifies a method that is called just before a bean is removed from the container.
+Similarly, destroy method specifies a method that is called just before a bean is removed from the container.

 </div>